Using the Changes in this Release

 Name

 The job name associated with the credit.
-For accounts with multiple jobs, this entry defaults to the Account level, but authorized users can select specific jobs.
-Users with access to specific jobs can view their authorized jobs only. -
+For accounts with multiple jobs, this defaults to the Account level, but authorized users can view credits for specific jobs. -

 Invoice ID

-The invoice ID that is associated with the credit memos and charge returns (when the credit applies to a particular transaction).
-This entry includes a link to the invoice document, when applicable.
+The invoice ID associated with the credit memo or charge return (when the credit applies to a specific transaction).
+This entry includes a link to the invoice, when applicable.
+This field is blank for credit adjustments and discounts that are not part of a transaction or for payments without discounts or adjustments. -

 Status